 Statewide forfeiture reports and agency records are only useful for promoting transparency and accountability to the extent that legislators and members of the public can actually access them.
 And the best way of ensuring that statewide reports and other forfeiture records are easily accessible is to require that they be published online.

-The eight remaining states keep no known forfeiture records, resulting in zero transparency or accountability for their forfeiture programs and an F on this element.
+The seven remaining states keep no known forfeiture records, resulting in zero transparency or accountability for their forfeiture programs and an F on this element.

 To ensure timely compliance with reporting requirements, the gold standard would be withholding forfeiture funds until an agency has reported and imposing a fine or other sanction for late filings.
 Only one state, Georgia, earns an A for putting such penalties into law, though it is not clear that they are being imposed in practice.